gomorpheus/morpheus-apidoc/source/includes/_instances.md

 instanceType |  | Filter by instance type code lastUpdated |  | Date filter, restricts query to only load instances updated  timestamp is more recent or equal to the date specified createdBy |  | Filter by Created By (User) ID.
-Accepts multiple values.
+Accepts multiple values. showDeleted | false | If true, includes instances in pending removal status.

 ## Get a Specific Instance